-For many years, the Ministry of Culture has run projects aimed at transforming local libraries into modern facilities providing access to knowledge and culture by constructing and modernising library buildings, and also by providing computers, Internet access at libraries, librarian training and the implementation of a national cataloguing system called MAK+.
+For many years, the Ministry of Culture has run projects aimed at transforming local libraries into modern facilities providing access to knowledge and culture by constructing and modernising library buildings, and also by providing computers, internet access at libraries, librarian training and the implementation of a national cataloguing system called MAK+.

-A special service has been launched called Szukamksiążki.pl, which is designed to help readers to find particular books and the nearest library where they can borrow them.
-At present, 24 mln copies of books are available from 2,381 libraries.
+A special service has been launched called Szukamksiążki.pl, which is designed to help readers find particular books and the nearest library where they can borrow them.
+At present, 25 mln copies of books are available from 2,501 libraries.

-The budget for the current National Programme for the Development of Readership for 2016-2020 totals 455 mln zlotys (105 mln euros).
-Under this programme 170 mln zlotys (38.5 mln euros) have been assigned to the renovation, rebuilding, expansion, new construction and equipping of public libraries.
+The budget for the current National Programme for the Development of Readership for 2021-2025 totals 635 mln zlotys (€ 140 mln).
+Under this programme 228.5 mln zlotys (€ 50.7 mln) have been assigned to the renovation, rebuilding, expansion, new construction and equipping of public libraries.

-Another important programme supported by the Book Institute is IBUK Libra Light, a free Internet platform designed to provide access to books for the blind and the visually impaired (libralight.pwn.pl).
+Another important programme supported by the Polish Book Institute is IBUK Libra Light, a free internet platform designed to provide access to books for the blind and the visually impaired (libralight.pwn.pl).
 Run in cooperation with PWN Academic Publishers, the Central Library of Labour and Social Security and the Polish Book Chamber, the platform was launched on 1 February 2017.

-Since 2007, in cooperation with district public libraries, the Polish Book Institute has been running a Book Discussion Clubs programme.
+Since 2007, in cooperation with district public libraries, the Polish Book Institute has been running a Book Discussion Club programme.
 It is aimed at people who like to read and to talk about books, and to discover new authors and literary genres.
-The number of clubs in operation in Poland has grown successively from 299 in 2007 to 1,768 at the end of 2019.
-Of these, 621 are for children and young adults and 1,147 are for adults.
-In 2018 the Book Discussion Clubs had over 18,000 permanent members.
+The number of clubs operating in Poland has grown successively from 299 in 2007 to 1,770 at the end of 2020.
+Of these, 609 are for children and young adults and 1,161 are for adults.
+In 2020, 24,001 volumes were purchased for the use of the clubs.
+The subsidy for 2021 is 1.8 mln zlotys s throughout the world, in 2020 the book fair calendar was interrupted.
+The largest events were called off, in other words the Warsaw Book Fair and the International Book Fair in Kraków, as were the smaller regional fairs.

-Book Fairs
+Book fairs